 - if you spend fewer than 16 days in the UK in a tax year you are definitely non-resident

-If you come somewhere in the middle of 16 to 183 days (and don't have a UK 'home') then you may have to consider physical days of presence in the UK together with other connecting factors you may have to the UK – and things can become much more complex.
+If you come somewhere in the middle of 16 to 183 days (and don't have a UK 'home') then you may have to consider days spent in the UK together with your wider circumstances, particularly relating to where you have a home and, if you work, where you work.
+You may also need to consider things like whether you have UK-resident family (that is, a partner or child) or available accommodation in the UK.
+As a result, things can become much more complex.

-Suffice to say, if you were born in the UK, have always lived in the UK and your parents and family home remain in the UK, you are likely to have sufficient ties with the UK to be considered tax resident here during a temporary absence, even if your days of physical presence in the UK are towards the lower end of the 16 – 183 day range.
+Suffice to say, if you were born in the UK, have always lived in the UK and your parents and family home remain in the UK, you are likely to have ‘sufficient ties’ with the UK (this is a technical term under the SRT) to be considered tax resident here during a temporary absence, even if your days of physical presence in the UK are towards the lower end of the 16 – 183 day range.

 Please note that there are other tests that can help determine your tax residence status, for example, full-time working abroad, but these are unlikely to be applicable to students.